thirtybees/docs/thirtybees/merchants-guide/introduction.md

 ### Setting up thirty bees

-Throughout this guide, we will document all settings and options available within thirty bees **back office**. thirty bees is designed to work ***"out of the box"*** with just a few basic settings and adjustments.
+Throughout this guide, we will document all settings and options available within thirty bees **Back Office**. thirty bees is designed to work ***"out of the box"*** with just a few basic settings and adjustments.

 ### Next Steps

-Start familiarizing yourself with the [**back office**](/merchants-guide/admin-area/ "thirty bees Back Office").
+Start familiarizing yourself with the [**Back Office**](/merchants-guide/admin-area/ "thirty bees Back Office").

 ### What Else Should You Do?